chifat100/CISC3016-WebProject-2024/README.md

 > You must keep the current directory as the root directory of the project, or else static contents might not be displayed.

-> Our server runs on 5100 port, please ensure that port is free, or you can change the port in Web.java file
+> Our server runs on 5100 port, please ensure that the port is free, or you can change the port in Web.java file